-\header \textbf{ENS Training.} The reward for ENS aims to generate a more discriminative key propagation graph after adding the new node.
+\header \textbf{ENS Reward.} The ENS reward aims to generate a more discriminative key propagation graph after adding a new node.
 To achieve this, we design the reward of ENS from two aspects: {\em (i)} the improvement of the prediction score and {\em (ii)} the enhancement of future performance estimation.
-Specifically, we aim to obtain a higher prediction score on class $y_s$ derived by classifier $f(\cdot)$ on the updated key graph $g_{t+1}$ compared to $g_t$.
-Meanwhile, we aim to maximize the future performance of $g_{t+1}$ in the subsequent steps.
-To simulate future actions, we utilize a modified Rollout \cite{Bertsekas99rollout} to select up to $(l-1)$ additional nodes from the current candidate set.
-These $l$ nodes, including the selected one, are incrementally added to the current key graph $g_{t}$, simulating the potential future actions over the next $l$ steps.
-We combine the current prediction score and the future prediction scores to calculate an overall score for the updated key graph $g_{t+1}$:
+Specifically, we aim to achieve a higher prediction score for class $y_s$ derived from the classifier $f(\cdot)$ on the updated key graph $g_{t+1}$ compared to $g_t$.
+Simultaneously, we aim to maximize the future performance of $g_{t+1}$ in the subsequent steps.

+To simulate future actions, we employ a modified Rollout \cite{Bertsekas99rollout} to select up to $(l-1)$ additional nodes from the current candidate set.
+These $l$ nodes, including the selected one, are incrementally added to the current key propagation graph $g_t$, thereby simulating potential actions over the next $l$ steps.
+We then combine the current and the future prediction scores to calculate an overall score for the updated key propagation graph $g_{t+1}$:

 where $\hat{g}_{t+i}$ is the estimated future graph after $i$ steps.
 The reward for ENS is defined as the margin between two scores: